 But despite its smaller size, the 2518 still manages to fit in a fully enclosed, solid wall dry bath with a shower and cassette toilet (no sink)!
 So although it’s one of the smallest pop ups on this list, it has one of the largest bathrooms.

 More Options for Pop Up Campers with Bathrooms

 Here are a few more popular pop up campers with toilets and showers.

 The Forest River Rockwood HW 296 has more amenities than even some traditional RVs.
 But you still get the lightweight and easy storage of pop up tent trailers.

 The HW in its model name means it’s a high wall popup camper.
 At first glance, you might not even notice, but it really makes a big difference.
 In addition to a solid-wall wet bath, it’s also got the space for a microwave, double sink, A/C, and other features you don’t normally find on pop up campers.

 Plus, it has large 12 gallon black and gray water tanks as well as a 26 gallon fresh water tank.

 For families with a lot of toys.

-The Viking V3 is a mid-size tent trailer with a wet bath.
+The V-Trec V3 is a mid-size tent trailer with a wet bath.
 Plus it’s also got a dinette slideout for some extra floor space.
 And if you’re the type of family that always brings along a mountain of random bikes, skateboards, beach toys, and soccer balls, the large cargo deck will really come in handy.

-Watch the comprehensive video tour.
+Check out the video tour.